RamnathKumar181/Task-Diversity-meta-learning/README.md

 # Paper Citation

-If you find our codes useful, please cite the respective paper:
+If you find our codes useful, and consider citing our respective paper:
 ```
 Add arxiv link here
 ```

 # References

 Our repository makes use of various open-source codes.
-If you find the respective codes useful, please cite the respective papers:
+If you find the respective codes useful, do cite their respective papers:

 ## Dataset